-77. Data are taken from the employment statistics data collection to calculate the amount paid for sick leave, the amounts contributed to the employee's pension funds and the amount of early retirement pension.
+77. Figures are taken from the employment statistics to calculate the amount paid for sick leave, the amounts contributed to the employee's pension funds and the amount of early retirement pension.

-In addition, the data of the Labour Cost Survey are used to estimate in-kind benefits in the financial sector, including the imputed value of welfare services, own and purchased products and services transferred to employees, and the income generated based on the estimated use of company cars for private purposes.
+In addition, the data of the Labour Cost Survey are used to estimate in-kind benefits in the financial sector, including the imputed value of welfare services, own and purchased goods and services transferred to employees, and the income on the estimated use of company cars for private purposes.
 The method applied for this estimate will be described in detail below.

-Ad/D Government statistics data
+Ad/D Government statistics

-78. The Government statistics provide data on social security contributions, contributions to cover sickness benefit, early retirement pensions and employer's contributions on accrual basis, therefore our data originating from other sources are adjusted to the figures of government statistics.
+78. The Government statistics provide data on social security contributions, contributions to cover sickness benefit, early retirement pensions and employer's contributions on accrual basis (TAC), therefore our data originating from other sources are adjusted to the figures of government statistics.

-Ad/E Profit and loss account data of supervisory reports
+Ad/E Profit and loss account submitted to supervisory authority

-79. The profit and loss account data of financial enterprises contained in their annual reports submitted to the Hungarian Financial Supervisory Authority (HFSA) are used for the calculation of the compensation of employees in pension funds and voluntary mutual insurance funds, because these non-profit organizations are not subject to corporate income tax.
+79. In case of pension funds and voluntary mutual insurance funds the annual reports submitted to the Hungarian Financial Supervisory Authority (HFSA) are used for the calculation of the compensation of employees, because these non-profit organizations are not subject to corporate income tax.

-The data of supervisory reports can also be used to verify the personnel-type expenses of credit institutions and other financial enterprises reported in their corporate tax declarations.
+The data of supervisory reports can also be used to verify the personnel-type expenses of credit institutions and other financial enterprises.